2 dogs that escaped man's euthanasia request find new home

 VALPARAISO, Ind.
 (AP) — Two dogs that escaped death when a northwestern Indiana veterinarian refused their owner's request to have the healthy canines euthanized have found a new home together with an Illinois couple.

-The man who'd owned Sam, a pointer, and Cosmo, a Lab mix, had divorced and was moving in with his girlfriend, who said she was allergic to dogs.
+A rescue group said that the man who had owned Sam, a pointer, and Cosmo, a Lab mix, got divorced and was moving in with his girlfriend, who said she was allergic to dogs.

-He visited a Portage, Indiana, veterinarian and asked that the dogs be put down, but the vet refused because they were healthy and friendly.
+He visited the veterinarian in Portage and requested a "convenience euthanasia," which is when owners have healthy pets euthanized for personal or convenience reasons, said Penny Emerson, president of Begin Again Rescue Co. in Valparaiso.
+The man had owned the dogs for 10 years.

-Penny Emerson is president of Begin Again Rescue Co. in Valparaiso.
-She tells The (Northwest Indiana) Times that the dogs were eventually moved to Peoples Animal Welfare Society in south suburban Chicago's Tinley Park.
+"Apparently there was a change in his life plans, and they weren't a part of that.
+It was really sad," Emerson told The (Northwest Indiana) Times .

 Information from: The Times, http://www.nwitimes.com